Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Motivation and Formulation

 Volatility trading has increased in the 21st century with the introduction of derivatives on the VIX index.
 Two such derivatives are VIX futures, which began trading on the CBOE in 2004, and VIX (European) options, which began trading on the CBOE in 2006.
-There are also ETNs written on the futures, and options written on the ETNs.
-Market making for VIX derivatives can be done using stochastic models for the futures term structure, which often are referred to as \textit{market models}.
-On the other hand, the VIX index is computed from European S\&P500 (SPX) options, and SPX derivatives often are priced using stochastic volatility models (SVMs).
-Hence, because VIX is a derivative of SPX options, it stands to reason that there is causality in VIX markets when already there exists a market for SPX options.
-Moreover, there is potential for conflicting prices if market models and SVMs are being used simultaneously to price derivatives that are related.
+There are also exchange traded notes (ETNs) written on these futures, and options written on these ETNs.
+Pricing of VIX derivatives uses so-called market models, which are stochastic models for the futures term structure.
+One thing to keep in mind when using a market model is that the published VIX index is computed from European S\&P500 (SPX) options, which means that the VIX is really an SPX derivative.
+Therefore, VIX prices may be partially determinable if there are established prices for SPX options.
+Moreover, pricing of SPX derivatives uses stochastic volatility models (SVMs) rather than market models.
+Hence, there is potential for conflicting prices if market models and SVMs are being used simultaneously to price VIX and SPX derivatives, respectively.

-To understand why this conflict is an important issue, consider a case where a single financial institution has two separate trading floors: one for SPX derivatives and another for VIX derivatives.
-Each floor has its own traders who are making markets using their own model.
-Since the models are different and being used separately of one another, the financial institution as a whole should be concerned about the possibility of \textit{interdesk} arbitrage, i.e., inter-model mis-pricing that allows for SPX derivative prices offered by the SPX desk to be arbitraged against VIX derivative prices offered by the VIX desk.
-A solution to this problem should provide a criterion for consistency, and in a practical setting should provide a method for specification of one model in terms of the other.
+To understand why such a conflict would be a problem, consider a situation where a single financial institution has two separate trading floors: one for SPX derivatives and another for VIX derivatives.
+Each floor has its own traders who quote prices from their own respective models.
+If these models have substantially different assessments on the outcome of 30-day variance, then there could be inter-desk arbitrage, i.e., mispricings that allow for a third party (external to the institution) to take SPX derivative prices offered by the SPX desk and arbitrage them against VIX derivative prices offered by the VIX desk.
+A solution to this problem should provide a criterion for consistency of the models, and in a practical setting should provide a method for specification of one model in terms of the other.
 This paper presents such a solution.